 Normally you do not need to replace the Sylink.xml file.
 However, you may need to replace the existing Sylink.xml file on the client computer in the following situations:

 The client and the server do not communicate.
 If the clients have lost the communication with the management server, you must replace the old Sylink.xml file with a new file.

 You want to convert an unmanaged client to a managed client.
 If a user installs a client from the installation file, the client is unmanaged and does not communicate with the management server.
 You can also reinstall the client software on the computer as a managed computer.

 You want to manage a previously orphaned client.
 For example, if the hard drive that the management server is installed on gets corrupted, you must reinstall the management server.
-You can update the Sylink.xml file to re-establish communication with all your orphaned clients.
+You can update the Sylink.xml file on the orphaned clients to re-establish communication with them.